viablue/ferment/_posts/2018-02-03-sourdough-starter.md

 ### Later

-When you have a good starter, you may wish to spend a little less time tending it.
+When you have a good starter, you may wish to spend less time tending to it.
+At room temperature the starter needs feeding and mixing once every day or two.
 Slow down the process by refrigerating the mixture.
-At room temperature the starter needs feeding and mixing once every day or two.
-Refrigerated the starter can go a week or more unattended.
+Refrigerated starter can go a week or more unattended.

+Preserve starter even longer by spreading out some of the mixture on a nonporous sheet and leave it out to dry for a day or two.
+When the mix is dry and crusty, break it into a bag and freeze or store in a cool dry place.

 Dried out starter can be reconstituted by adding a little old dried starter to a new flour/water mixture.
 Even a little leftover dried starter can jumpstart a new starter quickly.

-If you have a good starter you can preserve it by spreading out some of the mixture on a sheet of plastic wrap and leave it to dry out on the counter for a day or two.
-When the mix is dry and crusty, break it into a bag and freeze or store in a cool dry place.
 Yeast has been found preserved in ancient tombs, so properly stored your starter could outlive you.